 Separate names with a comma.

-Discussion in 'General Carpet Cleaning & Upholstery Discussion' started by 1ST CHOICE CLEANING, Apr 20, 2017 at 11:07 AM.
+Discussion in 'General Carpet Cleaning & Upholstery Discussion' started by 1ST CHOICE CLEANING, Apr 20, 2017.

 Seen this a few times and have no explanation except wear and pad movement.

 There have been some really good threads about this, I remember one in particular a couple years ago.
 I'll find it when I get home and post the link to it here in this thread.

 Pile reversal.
 Just like a part in your hair.
 One side of the part your hair lays oneway other side of part hair lays the other way.

 I show the customer by getting on my hands and knees and running my hand across the carpet to SHOW them the reversal of pile.
 I like to use the part in your hair comparison as this usually makes them understand ... line, shading etc.